 I get asked a lot about, “Which speaker should I upgrade first?” or “Do I purchase a new subwoofer or center channel before upgrading my main speakers?”
 Actually, there are some really fun and intelligent ways to upgrade your speakers that will allow you to get the most out of your AV system and not break the bank.
 We recommend the following order for taking your home theater from one level to the next—barring you winning the lottery, of course.
 Then, we’d just suggest you buy the best you can and sit back and enjoy surround sound bliss immediately.

 For the rest of us, though, here is a step-by-step guide to upgrade your speakers in your home theater.

 Starting Small is OK, but You Can’t Upgrade Proprietary Components

 While we always recommend going “big”, it’s OK to start small when upgrading your speakers.
 A lot of smaller systems, however, feature proprietary connections or don’t include the required connections or flexibility for later expansion.
 For this reason, we always recommend going with an AV receiver and speakers that are fairly “standard”.
-And by that we mean that they utilize an AV receiver with speaker outputs for front, center, left and right surround speakers.
-We also want to see a line level (RCA) subwoofer output that works with an active (powered) subwoofer.
+And by that we mean that they utilize an AV receiver with speaker outputs for front, center, and left and right surround speakers.
+We also want to see a line-level (RCA) subwoofer output that works with an active (powered) subwoofer.
 If you have this, then you can upgrade both the surround receiver and the speakers in any manner you wish without having to replace the entire system.

 Once that’s out of the way, all that’s left is the order in which you upgrade your components.
 For that we have a recommended system as well.